How to Grow Carolina Reaper Chili Peppers

 How to Cultivate a Carolina Reaper Plant

-In this section, we are going to go through some of the things you need to think of when growing Carolina Reaper chilies.
+In this section, we will go through some of the things you need to think of when growing Carolina Reaper chilies.
 More information on cultivating chili peppers: how to grow peppers indoors and outdoors.

 Fill a small pot with soil

-If you are going to grow the Carolina Reapers indoors (or in greenhouses) you need to get a pot and fill it with soil.
-Now, it’s a bit important to start with a smaller pot and then gradually re-plant the chili plant in a larger pot.
+If you are going to grow the Carolina Reapers indoors (or in greenhouses), you need to get a pot and fill it with soil.
+It’s important to start with a smaller pot and then gradually replant the chili plant in a larger pot.

 The soil should be prepared and one of the best soils for chili peppers is mixed with tomato soil.
 If you really are interested in germinating the seeds learn about the best way to germinate chili seeds.